Beautiful Gardens of Provence: Visitor Guide

 Jardin de la Commanderie de Peyrassol (Flassans-sur-Issole)

-The jardin de la commanderie de Peyrassol is a different type of garden.
-It is also a successful Var vineyard and a contemporary sculpture park.
+The Jardin de la Commanderie de Peyrassol is a different type of garden.
+It is also a successful vineyard and a contemporary sculpture park.
 The buildings on the site were initially constructed by the Knights Templar (13th century) to house travellers on their journeys to and from the holy land.
-The gardens surround the buildings and include flower beds lined with sculpted shrubbery, an Italian garden, vegetable gardens, groves of citrus, oaks, and acres of vineyard.
-Although the gardens are open daily all year round, the warmer months are the best time to visit the garden and grounds.
+The gardens surround the buildings and include flower beds lined with sculpted shrubbery, an Italian garden, vegetable gardens, groves of citrus and oak trees, and acres of vineyards.
+Although the gardens are open daily throughout the year, the warmer months are the best time to visit the gardens and grounds.

 Commanderie de Peyrassol Art Gallery exterieurs